ThomasGrant08/WebPulse/README.md

 ## Development Flow
 1. Create an [issue](../../issues) in main repo explaining what you are working on to keep track of the bug/feature on Github.
 2. While creating an issue, prefix the title with `[BUG] ` or `[FEATURE] ` appropriately and assign yourself to the issue.
-3. Write code in the `develop` branch of your cloned repo.
+3. Write code in the `main` branch of your cloned repo.
 For any kind of database changes, use code-first migrations.
 4. Test locally
 5. Push changes to your forked repo's develop branch.
 (Respect .gitignore and do not push unnecessary built executables, binaries and Web.config file that replaces the connection string)
 6. Create pull request across forked repo and main repo's develop branch.